chris-warner-II/chris-warner-II.github.io/_poetry/2_Isolation_in_Union.md

   Assayed to be the source of a new solution. \
   Come ride into the ranks of the revolution. \
-  Climb up through the cracks of your own pollution. \
+  Climb up through the cracks in your own pollution. \
   Or dive down to the depths of your destitution.

 ***Chorus 2:*** \